serghine-abdelillah/Calculator/README.md

 # Calculator
-Implement A Simple Calculator ( + , - , * , / ) Using Different Programming Languages
+A simple calculator that supports addition (+), subtraction (-), multiplication (*), and division (/) implemented in multiple programming languages.

-## Structure of the project
+## Project Structure
-In the terminal folder : \
-All the files run on the terminal \
+- **Terminal folder:**
+  Contains files that can be executed directly in the terminal.
+- **App folder:**
-In the App folder there is an app that runs in the web, mobile and desktop
+  Includes a cross-platform application that runs on the web, mobile, and desktop.

-## Running
+## Running the Project
-You can run this project in your local machine by cloning the project and installing the languages you need. \
+To run this project on your local machine, clone the repository and install the required programming languages.

-Test the web App [Here](https://serghine-abdelillah.github.io/Calculator/)
+Test the web app [here](https://serghine-abdelillah.github.io/Calculator/).

-## Steps to run the files from VS code
+## Steps to Run the Files in VS Code
- 1 - Install VScode or any editor you like \
+1. Install **VS Code** or any other editor of your choice.
- 2 - clone the repository using `git clone` \
+2. Clone the repository using `git clone`.
- 3 - open VS code \
+3. Open **VS Code**.
- 4 - Run file and enjoy
+4. Run the file and enjoy!